INTERVENTION ORDER LAWYERS

 Reducing the effect an intervention order can have on you.

 You can ask a court to vary an intervention order.
-This can include changing the conditions of an intervention order, allowing something to occur or to take into account unusual or special circumstances.
+This can include changing the conditions of an intervention order, allowing something to occur or to take into account some circumstance.

-An intervention order can have a negative impact on your career, ability to look after children and to hold certain licenses such as a security license, firearms license and hold special positions.
+An intervention order can harm your career, ability to look after or foster children and to hold specific licenses such as a security license, firearms license and hold special positions.

-That doesn't mean you don't have options.
-The police are reasonable and if appropriate, they will be receptive to withdrawing the application if they have made a mistake or consider special circumstances and make allowances and changes in intervention orders.
+If a protected person opposes an intervention order, the police are usually reasonable, and if appropriate, they will be receptive to withdrawing an Application for Intervention Order or consider circumstances and make allowances and changes in intervention orders.

 If you are applying for an intervention order, you will need to be able to prove on the balance of probabilities that you need protection based on events and circumstances.